sebsheep/react-the-safe-way/08-routing/README.md

     Test in the browser that changing the city in the URL actually change the response.

+    > **Note**: checking if the city and year are in a correct format
+    > may seem like a lot of work, but keep in mind those data come
+    > from the "outside" of the program (the URL, which can be typed
+    > by the user or a malicious person).
+    >
+    > The more you validate those external data, the more you can catch
+    > errors soon and be able to debug quickly.
+Or even prevent a
+    > malicious user to forge a dangerous URL.
+    >
+    > _Validate user input_.
+Always!

 16. Great, input parameters of the HTTP query are now entirely safe!

     Let's do the same for the output parameters: write a `WEATHER_SCHEMA`